-Flora Armetta earned her doctorate in nineteenth-century literature in 2009 from Columbia University and has written for The New Yorker and the Dictionary of Nineteenth Century Journalism, among other publications.
+Flora Armetta earned her doctorate in 19th-century literature in 2009 from Columbia University and has written for The New Yorker and the Dictionary of Nineteenth Century Journalism, among other publications.
 She has lectured on art and literature at the Metropolitan Museum of Art and at Columbia University.
-She currently is an upper school humanities educator at Covenant Christian Academy in Harrisburg, PA, and formerly served as Assistant Professor of Arts and Humanities at CUNY / Guttman Community College in New York City.
+She currently is an upper-school humanities educator at Covenant Christian Academy in Harrisburg, PA, and formerly served as Assistant Professor of Arts and Humanities at CUNY / Guttman Community College in New York City.

 Please Note: ClassicalU is currently developing a certification to accompany our course offerings.
 The certification credit component of this course is now active but also undergoing refinement and testing.

 To obtain a certification credit for this course, simply complete the quiz that follows each presentation in the course, and then also take the certification test at the end of the course.
 The quizzes are designed to ensure that you have understood the essential content of each presentation, and they can be taken more than once if necessary.
 The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload one short essay (of 500 – 650 words) demonstrating your understanding this course.
 When you have completed the course, a certificate that you can print or email will magically appear under the “My Courses” section of this website.

 For this course, the the essay assignment is:

 In 500 to 650 words, describe the insights from this course you will implement as you teach your next Great Book.